TrildaDevCenter-KMP-CMP/kotlin-library-template/README.md

 - **Build & Test:** Ensures your library is reliable and bug-free.
 - **Release:** Automatically publishes new versions when a release tag is created.
 - **Linting:** Keeps your code clean and adherent to Kotlin standards.
+- **Maintenance:** Automatic updates of your dependencies via Pull Request.
 ---

 ## ⚡️ Troubleshooting